alolalo/justguus__d001/posts/code-sample.md

 ---
-title: This post contains a code sample
+title: This post is a Test
-metaDescription: Add code samples to your markdown files
 date: 2019-01-01T00:00:00.000Z
 author: John Appleseed
 summary: Add code samples to your markdown files
+metaDescription: Add code samples to your markdown files
 tags:
   - tech
   - environment